Posted on Leave a comment

 True, pure white noise is scientifically proven to help babies and children’s brainwaves when waking to lull back to sleep and sleep deeper.

 The Homedics White Noise Sound Machine is what I commonly see parents using as their white noise sound machine.
 It’s super portable which makes it easy for on-the-go (great to have rechargeable batteries) however there is an included adapter when you don’t want to use the battery-operated feature, and the size fits well in your diaper bag.
 Use the pure white noise setting only because it helps baby’s brain waves settle back to sleep due to the higher frequency.
 Don’t use ocean waves, water sounds, or crickets, or intermittent sounds of any kind.
-It needs to be as loud as a vacuum if you want it to be effective at all so don’t bother buying a white noise machine if you are going to play it quietly.
+It needs to be as loud as a shower or vacuum if you want it to be effective at all so don’t bother buying a white noise machine if you are going to play it quietly.
 Did you know that you’re trying to replicate the in-utero experience during this fourth trimester?
 The sound of your blood when your baby was inside you was very loud.

 The Sound+Sleep SE machine contains a high fidelity speaker with timers, street, and nature sounds.
 As much as I love the soothing waterfall played during the day (yep, I have this machine), I actually fell in love with this machine because it grows with you – there is white noise for babies (higher pitch freqency), and pink and brown noise for transitioning to toddlers and for adult brainwaves.